 No front porch?
 No problem!
 Place your porch glider in any suitable location with a good view and glide into some downtime.

-Porch swings need more space than you might think.
+Swings need more space than you might think.
 It’s more than just the physical size of the swing.
-Whether it’s 4- or 5-feet-long doesn’t matter much).
+Whether it’s 4- or 5-feet-long doesn’t matter much.
 You have to factor in the necessary vacant space around the swing (2 to 4 feet on all sides).

-You’ll hang your porch swing so that it’s approximately 18 inches off of the ground—just the right distance to make swinging comfortable for everyone.
+You’ll hang your swing so that it’s approximately 18 inches off the ground—just the right distance to make swinging comfortable for everyone.